Independent Investigations

 Staff Misconduct Investigations

 Allegations of misconduct - workplace bullying, harassment, breach of policy - require a fair and impartial investigation to establish the facts.
-Our independent trauma-informed investigation service is trusted to deliver an impartial and legally defensible outcome without causing undue stress to those involved.
+My independent trauma-informed investigation service is trusted to deliver an impartial and legally defensible outcome without causing undue stress to those involved.

 Student Misconduct Investigations